9 scRNA-seq Dataset Integration

 ## Computing SNN

-wb_liger <- FindClusters(wb_liger)
+<- FindClusters(wb_liger) wb_liger

 ## Modularity Optimizer version 1.3.0 by Ludo Waltman and Nees Jan van Eck